10m+

 Over the past year, homeowners and first-time buyers have faced soaring mortgage costs.

-First-time buyers with a 15% deposit typically pay nearly £200 more per month compared to last year due to higher mortgage rates and record asking prices, according to data from Rightmove.
+First-time buyers with a 15% deposit typically pay nearly £200 more per month in 2023 compared to the previous year due to higher mortgage rates and record asking prices, according to data from Rightmove.

 While there are some cities that are relatively cheap to buy property in, some cities are significantly more expensive.